- 1 Importance of storage and conditioning canola

 Aeration can be accomplished by moving air upward or downward through the grain bulk.
 There are advantages and disadvantages to each direction of air movement, but in most situations upward is preferred.
 Upward air movement permits the aeration progress to be easily determined by checking the canola temperature at the top of the bin.
 In addition, the fan can be started prior to filling, and air leaving the duct will help to keep the perforations clear of fines as filling progresses.
 The disadvantage of moving air upward is the potential for condensation to form on the underside of the roof when aerating warm seed in cold weather.

 Moving air downwards and exhausting it at the bottom minimizes condensation.
-However, with downward air movement, the canola at the bottom is the last to cool and the hardest to check (to determine when aeration is complete).
-Another disadvantage (of downward movement) is that when warm seed is added to the bin, the heat from the added seed is drawn through the previously cooled seed and warms it up again.
-When aerating grain in the summer, downward movement will draw the hot air from under the roof down through the rest of the seed 32, which is also unfavourable.
+However, with downward air movement, canola at the bottom will be the last to cool and the hardest to check (to determine when aeration is complete).
+Another disadvantage is that when warm seed is added to the bin, the heat from the added seed is drawn through the previously cooled seed and warms it up again.
+When aerating grain in the summer, downward movement will draw the hot air from under the roof down through the rest of the seed 29, which is also unfavourable.

 Natural air drying or Near ambient drying (NAD)